G-Core/product-documentation/documentation/cloud/laas/install-a-log-shipper/install-and-configure-fluent-bit.md

 - <span style="color:#FF5913">yourlogin</span>: Your username on the Logging page
 - <span style="color:#FF5913">yourpassword</span>: Your password

-For more information on how to add INPUT for different log sources, go to the <a href="https://docs.fluentbit.io/manual/pipeline/inputs" target="_blank">"Input" section of the Fluent Bit documentation</a> and click the log source you need.
+For more information on how to add `INPUT` for different log sources, go to the <a href="https://docs.fluentbit.io/manual/pipeline/inputs" target="_blank">"Input" section of the Fluent Bit documentation</a> and click the log source you need.

 For example, if you want to gather logs from a specific file, open the <a href="https://docs.fluentbit.io/manual/pipeline/inputs/tail" target="_blank">guide for Tail</a>.
 Tail is a utility on UNIX-like systems used to display the tail end of a file.
 It helps Fluent Bit to read changes in the log file.
-You need to fill in the INPUT so that it corresponds with Tail.
+You need to fill in the `INPUT` so that it corresponds with Tail.

 <expandable-element title="Descriptions of the OUTPUT strings">

-- [OUTPUT]: Type of process(export).
+- **[OUTPUT]**: Type of process (export).
-- name: Servers where logs will be delivered (Kafka servers).
+- **name**: Servers where logs will be delivered (Kafka servers).
-- brokers: Server(s) where logs will be exported to.
+- **brokers**: Server(s) where logs will be exported to.
-- topics: Topic(s) where logs will be exported to.
+- **topics**: Topic(s) where logs will be exported to.
-- rdkafka.security.protocol: Security protocol that encrypts data to protect it from theft.
+- **rdkafka.security.protocol**: Security protocol that encrypts data to protect it from theft.
-- rdkafka.sasl.mechanism: Authentication mechanism that helps to verify a login and a password entered to sign into your logs storage.
+- **rdkafka.sasl.mechanism**: Authentication mechanism that helps to verify a login and a password entered to sign into your logs storage.
-- rdkafka.sasl.username: The username that helps to verify the sender.
+- **rdkafka.sasl.username**: The username that helps to verify the sender.
-- rdkafka.sasl.password: The password that helps to verify the sender.
+- **rdkafka.sasl.password**: The password that helps to verify the sender.

 </expandable-element>